prebid/prebid.github.io/prebid-mobile/code-integration-android.md

 ```
 ArrayList<AdUnit> adUnits = new ArrayList<AdUnit>();

-// Configure a Banner Ad Unit with size 320x50
+// Configure a Banner Ad Unit with size 320x50.
+// Replace "PREBID-MOBILE-SLOT-ID" with the unique ad slot identifier
+// you defined when you registered the ad unit with Prebid Mobile.
-BannerAdUnit adUnit1 = new BannerAdUnit("YOUR-AD-UNIT-ID-HERE", "YOUR-CONFIG-ID-HERE");
+BannerAdUnit adUnit1 = new BannerAdUnit("PREBID-MOBILE-SLOT-ID", "YOUR-CONFIG-ID-HERE");
 adUnit1.addSize(320, 50);

-// Configure an Interstitial Ad Unit
+// Configure an Interstitial Ad Unit.
+// Replace "PREBID-MOBILE-SLOT-ID" with the unique ad slot identifier
+// you defined when you registered the ad unit with Prebid Mobile.
-InterstitialAdUnit adUnit2 = new InterstitialAdUnit("YOUR-INTERSTITIAL-AD-UNIT-ID-HERE", "YOUR-INTERSTITIAL-CONFIG-ID-HERE");
+InterstitialAdUnit adUnit2 = new InterstitialAdUnit("PREBID-MOBILE-SLOT-ID", "YOUR-INTERSTITIAL-CONFIG-ID-HERE");

 // Add them to the list
 adUnits.add(adUnit1);